Eddie Hughes (British politician): Other political work

 Hughes works with libertarian Conservative think tank Freer UK, with whom he released a report on blockchain technologies, advocating that the UK government appoint a Chief Blockchain Officer.

 Personal life

 He married Clare in 2014.
 Hughes has a son and daughter from a previous marriage.
 His brother Des is a Labour councillor.

-Hughes is an Aston Villa FC fan and a Catholic.
+Hughes is an Aston Villa F.C. fan and a Roman Catholic.